arjunlimat/EbayAlert/README.md

 - Alert creation with search phrase, email address, and frequency settings
 - Scheduled email notifications with the first 20 products sorted by the lowest price
 - CRUD operations for managing alerts
+- For timebeing i have default SQLite3 database but we can use PostgreSQL database (Scalability).

 ## Technologies Used